bassagan/etl-testing-fwk/README.md

 ## Prerequisites
 Before you begin, make sure you have the following:
 - An AWS account.
-Temporary accounts will be provided
+Temporary accounts will be provided.
 - A GitHub account with access to the repository and GitHub Codespaces enabled.
 - Basic understanding of Git, Terraform, and AWS services.
+- IAM role with administrative privileges or specific permissions for S3, IAM, Lambda, DynamoDB, CodeBuild, and CodePipeline.

 ## Step-by-Step Instructions